ibm-cloud-docs/power-iaas/network-architecture-former.md

     - When this connection is established, the Border Gateway Protocol (BGP) is configured automatically by the IBM Cloud team in the following way:
         - The {{site.data.keyword.powerSys_notm}} router advertises your {{site.data.keyword.powerSys_notm}} subnets to the classic infrastructure environment.
         - The classic infrastructure advertises only your IBM Cloud classic private subnets to the {{site.data.keyword.powerSys_notm}} router.
-        - The classic infrastructure filters the following networks from the BGP advertisements coming from the {{site.data.keyword.powerSys_notm}} router because these IP addresses are used by the services networks: `10.0.0.0/14`, `10.198.0.0/15`, `10.200.0.0/14`, `169.254.0.0/16`, `224.0.0.0/4` and any IP ranges that are assigned to your IBM Cloud classic private subnets.
+        - The classic infrastructure filters the following IP addresses from the BGP advertisements that are coming from the {{site.data.keyword.powerSys_notm}} router because these IP addresses are used by the services networks: `10.0.0.0/14`, `10.198.0.0/15`, `10.200.0.0/14`, `169.254.0.0/16`, `224.0.0.0/4` and any IP ranges that are assigned to your IBM Cloud classic private subnets.

           You can use the `10.x.x.x` range if there is no conflict with an IBM Cloud back-end `10.x.x.x` service.
-You must contact IBM Support if you want to use NAT'ing or IP aliasing to resolve the IP conflict.
+You must contact IBM Support if you want to resolve the IP address conflict by using a Network Address Translator (NAT) device or IP aliasing method.
 However, IBM does not recommend by using the `10.x.x.x` range when you create a network.
           {: important}

 3. Identify the IBM Cloud classic private subnets and the IP address schema that is assigned to you when you ordered bare metal or virtual server instances that are hosted on your IBM Cloud classic private subnets.
 Connect to the required resources and services.

-    All the routers in all classic infrastructure data centers and PoPs across the global IBM Cloud backbone are connected to the {{site.data.keyword.powerSys_notm}} router by using the {{site.data.keyword.dl_short}} Connect VRF-enabled connection.
+    All the routers in all classic infrastructure data centers and point-of-presence (POP) points across the global IBM Cloud backbone are connected to the {{site.data.keyword.powerSys_notm}} router by using the {{site.data.keyword.dl_short}} Connect VRF-enabled connection.

     Each IBM Cloud {{site.data.keyword.dl_short}} workspace is not redundant.
 However, diversity can be engineered by using multiple {{site.data.keyword.dl_short}}s and BGP.
 For more information, see [Models for diversity and redundancy in {{site.data.keyword.dl_short}} (2.0)](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
     {: note}